sagemath/trac_to_gh/Issue 8961.md

 CC:  @qed777 @nexttime

 `zope.testbrowser` is no longer needed by sagenb but is still listed as a requirement.

+This also fixes the problem regarding the online access during install.

 Issue created by migration from https://trac.sagemath.org/ticket/8961